abyssDS/sfmlWiki/TutorialPlaySine.md

 }
 ```

 Now here comes the fun part.
 We want to load up `raw` with a sine wave that plays at 440hz (A4).
-We know that specifying the frequency of a sine wave is a simple as `sin(x*2π*frequency)`, but we have to remember that the sample rate dictates our time domain.
+We know that specifying the frequency of a sine wave is as simple as `sin(x*2π*frequency)`, but we have to remember that the sample rate dictates our time domain.
 So we have to multiply by increments of `440/44100` in order to get a sine wave that properly fits our sample rate.
 The last part is the amplitude.
 We will pick a nice and loud amplitude so you can hear it clearly over your speakers.
 30,000 should do.

 ```cpp
 const unsigned AMPLITUDE = 30000;